JinleLiu/InsightGPT/README.md

 We would like to acknowledge the following open-source project that contributed to our work:

-- [ms-swift](https://github.com/modelscope/ms-swift) -  Brief description of how this project helped.
+- [ms-swift](https://github.com/modelscope/ms-swift) -  Provides us with a convenient and efficient platform for calling and fine-tuning MLLMs.